SebastianEggert/OpenWorkstation/README.md

  The documentation is divided into the following sections:

- * [Concept](docs/concept.md) describes what you will need, and the set-up of both hardware and software.
- * [Hardware Module: Development](docs/installation.md) describes what you will need, and the set-up of both hardware and software.
+ * [Concept](documentation/concept.md) provides additional information on the concept.
+ * [Hardware files](hardware/README.md) are available for the present workstation and a part library is provided to accelerate the development process for new module.
- * [Control Board Module: Smoothieboard](docs/installation.md) describes what you will need, and the set-up of both hardware and software.
+ * [Control Board Module: Smoothieboard](documentation/control-board-module.md) describes what you will need, and the set-up of both hardware and software.
- * [Smoothieboard](docs/installation.md) describes what you will need, and the set-up of both hardware and software.
+ * [Smoothieboard](documentation/installation.md) describes what you will need, and the set-up of both hardware and software.
- * [Pre-requisites and installation](docs/installation.md) describes what you will need, and the set-up of both hardware and software.
+ * [Pre-requisites and installation](documentation/installation.md) describes what you will need, and the set-up of both hardware and software.
- * [Deck setup and calibration](DeckSetupAndCalibration.md) describes the initial calibration procedures that are required to teach the robot where you will place your labware.
- * [Examples](examples.md) are provided and will explain how the OpenWorkstation was applied for our research.
+ * [Examples](examples/examples.md) are provided and will explain how the OpenWorkstation was applied for our research.

  <a name="contributing"></a>
  ## Contributing